idvorkin/idvorkin.github.io/_d/resistance.md

 ### Not doing Amazon returns

 ## Fighting the resistance

+### The 3 lies of laziness

+- **Glorifying not important, not urgent activity** Finally I have time to watch TV, so glad, otherwise I'm good)
+- **Amplifying effort required to do one's best:** Man taking the 1 minute to get up and taking out the garbage, what a burden.
+- **Minimizing reward of doing one's best.** Is taking out the garbage, a sign of huge respect or my wife really unimportant?

 ### If you don't beat it back, it will get stronger.